 8. Agreement that, in the event that the Grantee violates or fails to carry out any provision of this Agreement, the Foundation may demand, in addition to any other legal remedies it may have, the return of part or all of the unexpended grant funds, which the Grantee shall repay to the Foundation within 15 business days of receiving written request from the Foundation.

-9. Agreement to return and to recoupment by the Foundation of the grant funds should the case for which the grant was given not proceed in a significant way and to inform the Foundation within 21 days of this occurrence unless the Foundation agrees after such notice to fund another case to replace the case for which the grant was given.
+9. Agreement to return and to recoupment by the Foundation of the grant funds should the case for which the grant was given not proceed in a significant way at any time and to inform the Foundation within 21 days of this occurrence unless the Foundation agrees after such notice to fund another case to replace the case for which the grant was given.
 The Grantee agrees to return the grant funds within 15 days business days after receiving a written request from the Foundation.

 10. Agreement to complete and sign the Grant Agreement (found here) within 15 business days of receiving notice from the Foundation of the award of the grant and return to the Foundation by PDF and first class mail the signed Grant Agreement within that 15-day period.
 Upon receipt of the completed and signed Grant Agreement, the Foundation will sign the Grant Agreement and return a copy to the grantee.

 11. Agreement that after the grant year cycle is completed to provide thereafter the Foundation by email in Word format with written update(s) on the progress of the grant-funded case within 21 days of the Foundation’s request where such request will be made no more frequently than once a year.

 12. Agreement that the grant is not earmarked to be used in any attempt to influence legislation within the meaning of Internal Revenue Code Section 501(c)(3) and no agreement, oral or written, to that effect will be made between the Barbara McDowell Foundation and its grant recipients.